NeuroNexul/NeuroNexul/README.md

 <p align="justify" style="font-size: 1.2em">
 	<b>Arif Sardar (<a href="https://github.com/NeuroNexul">@NeuroNexul</a>):</b> A highly motivated and accomplished high school student with a strong interest in science and technology.
 Passionate for <code>software development</code> and have already gained significant experience in <code>web development</code>, <code>Android development</code>, and <code>Arduino projects</code>.
 In addition to my technical skills, I am also <code>well-versed in electrical work</code> and has a keen interest in <code>scientific research</code>.
 My dedication and hard work have earned myself <code>recognition by the Government of India</code>, as I have been awarded for my innovation.

-	I am always on the lookout for new challenges and opportunities to learn and grow, and excited to continue pursuing my interests in the field of technology and science.
+<pre style="white-space: pre-wrap">I am always on the lookout for new challenges and opportunities to learn and grow, and excited to continue pursuing my interests in the field of technology and science.</pre>
 </p>

 <p align="center">